OpenCHAMI/openchami.org/Readme.md

 ## To develop locally

 1. Clone this repository
+2. Install npm dependencies with `npm install`
-2. Run the development webserver with `npm run dev`
+3. Run the development webserver with `npm run dev`
-3. visit http://localhost:1313 to see your progress
+4. visit http://localhost:1313 to see your progress

 _NB:_ To avoid branch conflicts, please use username/description-in-kebab-case for naming branches.